-In 1693 William Worts left a legacy of 20 shillings a year for 7 poor widows in Trunch.
+In 1693 William Worts left a legacy of "20 shillings a year from land to give to 4 poor widows, who are most in need, once in two years, 4 yards of red blanket each".
 This carried on for some time and there is more about it in the Record Office, which I will look at in due course.

 The book "An Historical Atlas of Norfolk" has a parish workhouse marked in Trunch between 1776 and 1803 and 2 fields were called Workhouse Piece.
 The Rector William Rees also recorded that there were two tenements called the Town House belonging to the Parish which were occupied by paupers.

 Later charity collections were recorded in local newspapers and these included collections for the Norfolk & Norwich Hospital (1777 and 1879), French refugee clergy (1793), and the distressed Irish (1822).
 The more wealthy residents gave to specific appeals - William Primrose and the Reverend Rees both donated a guinea for the widow and 8 children of a North Walsham surgeon in 1820 and the farmer Thomas Bidwell gave money to the County Asylum for Idiots in Colchester in 1876.